ShadenSmith/shaden-io/research.md

 order: 2

 ---

-My interests span high performance computing, specifically in applications related to data mining and machine learning.
-My ongoing thesis focuses on sparse tensor factorization.
-I am the developer of [SPLATT](https://github.com/ShadenSmith/splatt), a parallel toolkit for sparse tensor factorization and related routines.

-Beyond tensor factorization, I am interested in:
-  * Computational linear algebra
-  * Parallel algorithms for graph analytics
-  * Hardware accelerators (GPUs, MICs, etc.)
-  * Parallel programming models
+My research is primarily concerned with the development of scalable, high performance algorithms for applications in data mining and machine learning.
+*Irregular* applications are of particular interest to me, such as those that operate on sparse graphs, matrices, and tensors.

+My thesis work has focused on large-scale sparse tensor factorization and is culminated in [SPLATT](https://github.com/ShadenSmith/splatt) , an open source software toolkit for tensor factorization and related kernels.
+SPLATT has been scaled to over 16,000 cores and is actively used by academic, industry, and government researchers.

 ## Publications